sonephyo/yelp-recommendation-app/README.md

 2. **Access the Application**
    Open `http://localhost:3000` in your browser.

-Congrats!!
+Congrats🎉!!
 You can now start accessing the web page.

 ## Usage
 1. Search for a store using the Google Maps interface.